sigurdga/django-by-errors/doc/index.rst

 object.
 The url patterns are used for both matching *and* link generation.

 When you have a look at the web browser now, you see by hovering the mouse over the links that they point somewhere.
-Try clicking one of them.
-Ooops, we need to make another template. *templates/food_detail.html* is missing.
+By clicking one of them, you will see we need to make another template. *templates/food_detail.html* is missing.

 Copy the template you already have to food_detail.html in the same folder.
 Change the new template to add a new title, h1 and the contents itself.
 The